[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 Conduct himself/herself and require other persons, including, but not limited to, guests on the property and within his/her unit with his/her consent, to conduct themselves in a manner that will not disturb the peaceful enjoyment of adjacent or nearby dwellings by people occupying the same.

-Not engage in, nor tolerate, nor permit others on the property to cause damage to the unit or engage in disruptive conduct, or other violations of this chapter, City ordinances, or applicable state laws.
+Not engage in, nor tolerate, nor permit others on the property to cause damage to the unit or engage in disruptive conduct, or other violations of this article, City ordinances, or applicable state laws.

 Use the trash and recyclable collection services provided by the owner.